On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

-By smashing examples like these together we can make associative algebras that ``look like'' equivariant polynomial algebras over $S^{0}$, in which the group $G$ is allowed to act on the polynomial generators.
+By smashing examples like these together we can make associative algebras that are twisted forms of free commutative monoid algebras over $S^{0}$, in which the group $G$ is allowed to act on the monoid.
 More explicitly, suppose we are given a sequence (possibly infinite) of subgroups $H_{i}\subset G$ and for each $i$ a positive representative $((V_{i})_{0}, (V_{i})_{1})$ of a virtual representation $V_{i}$ of $H_{i}$.
 For each $i$ form

 as described above, smash the first $m$ together to make

 and then pass to the colimit to construct the $G$-equivariant associative algebra